stacks-archive/evangelists/README.md

+# THIS REPO IS NOT USED ANYMORE.
+USE https://forum.blockstack.org/t/evangelist-toolkit/4969 INSTEAD

 # Blockstack Evangelists

 This repo is a collection of presentations and explainers for anyone presenting about Blockstack to technical audiences, as well as non-technical audiences.
 Also included are presentations that have been given at various conferences and events.